Scripture Reference:![]()

 You can read other accounts of this story in Matthew 19:13-15 and Luke 18:15-17.
 This is one of those stories that children love because it is about children!

 Jesus must not have been harsh and grave.
-These are not attributes that make children feel welcomed.
+These are not attributes that make children feel welcome.
 He probably did not appear silly or weak either.
-This would not have made the parents trust him and seek his blessing.
-Other than what we can learn through his actions we do not know a lot about Jesus’ demeanour.
+This would not have made the parents trust Him and seek His blessing.
+Besides what we can learn from His actions, we do not know much about Jesus’ demeanour.
 He definitely had strong emotions.
 He was indignant when the disciples tried to keep the children away.
 He was not afraid to rebuke them.
-This controlled strength along with a genuine attitude and openness drew people to Jesus.
+This controlled strength, genuine attitude, and openness drew people to Jesus.

 Parents want what is best for their children.
 They had seen Jesus do wonderful things.
-He had healed people and brought comfort to even the lowliest people in society.
+He had healed people and brought comfort to even the lowest people in society.
 It was the custom for parents to bring their children to a rabbi or synagogue leader before their first birthday.
-In this story the children were very young.
-Luke says they were babies (Luke 18:15) and all three passages refer to them as “little”.
-They were old enough to be “called to him.”
+In this story, the children were very young.
+Luke says they were babies (Luke 18:15), and all three passages refer to them as “little.”
+They were old enough to be “called to Him.”

 Matthew and Mark both record this story immediately following Jesus’ discussion on divorce.
-It was appropriate that these parents and children come to him at this time.
-If women were mistreated and lacked power in the society of the time then children were even more so.
-Their innocence and sense of humility and hope were attributes that Jesus wanted his disciples to notice.
+It was appropriate for these parents and children to come to Him now.
+If women were mistreated and lacked power in the society of the time, then children were even more so.
+Their innocence and sense of humility and hope were attributes that Jesus wanted His disciples to notice.

-Jesus wants his followers to be like children.
-In Matthew 18:2-6 he drew a child onto his knee and told the listeners that they should be like the child.
-In that instance he was referring to a child’s humility and lowly status.
-A child does not think about earning, deserving or even paying for blessings.
+Jesus wants His followers to be like children.
+In Matthew 18:2-6 He drew a child onto His knee and told the listeners that they should be like the child.
+In that instance, He was referring to a child’s humility and lowly status.
+A child does not think about earning, deserving, or even paying for blessings.
 He/she simply hopes and accepts with joy.
-Unfortunately, as the child gets older he begins to mimic adults and have more of a “market mentality” concerning both gifts and emotions.
-The idea becomes “I’ll do something for you (or feel good towards you) if it benefits me”.
+Unfortunately, as the child ages, he begins to mimic adults and have more of a “market mentality” concerning gifts and emotions.
+The idea becomes, “I’ll do something for you (or feel good towards you) if it benefits me.”

 Another passage where Jesus speaks about adults being like children is 1 Peter 2:2-3.
 We should crave pure spiritual milk like a baby craves milk.